jhpyle/docassemble/_docs/playground.md

 text editor.
 You may find this helpful if you are not sure of the exact spelling of a variable or a function.

+In addition, if you start typing a name and then press Ctrl-Space, the editor will attempt to auto-complete the name for you.
+If there are multiple possibilities, you can choose the name from the list.

 The list is updated when the page loads, or when you press "Save" or "Save and Run."